-That One Level: If playing the songs in game order on Ultimate, Battle With The Four Fiends will make you cry; and that's not even nearly as hard as Battle at the Big Bridge.
+If playing the songs in game order on Ultimate, Battle With The Four Fiends will make you cry; and that's not even nearly as hard as Battle at the Big Bridge.

 And those are just among the songs that are part of the main game.
 Some of the DLC songs on Ultimate continue to reach a new level of evil each week!

-That One Sidequest: The trophy for defeating Chaos in a Dark Note.
+That One Sidequest: In the first game, the trophy for defeating Chaos in a Dark Note.
 First, he only appears in Dark Notes that are at least level 90 (out of 99).
 Second, he's always Boss No. 3.
 Third, he doesn't always appear in a Dark Note of that level, so a player may have to clear through dozens of level 90+ Dark Notes to find him.
 Fourth, presuming you do find him, he has a ton of hit points, which means you need a lot of power and abilities to clear through him.
 Fifth, the spinning arrows mentioned under Scrappy Mechanic are guaranteed to appear during the fight.
 And, finally, he does a ton of damage, so a couple of missed notes can mean having to start over.
 It's like combining a Metal Slime with a Final Boss, and mixing in a Scrappy Mechanic for a garnish.
 Good luck.